romana/multi-ping/README.md

 (ping) requests.
 It supports timeouts and retries, is small and compact and does not rely on any 3rd party packages, aside from what's included in Python.

+It is ideally suited to monitor large numbers of hosts in clusters, but is just as suitable to check on a single address.

 MultiPing was developed for the [vpc-router](https://github.com/romana/vpc-router) project, but can be used on its own.